jkougoulos/9to5tail/README.md

 ##Miscellaneous
 Thanks to File::Tail, you don't have to restart when the log file is rotated

-kill -SIGUSR1  will dump in the script's log file (TailerLog) the counters for ignored lines, allowing you to optimize the order of the filters and gain some speed.
+kill -SIGUSR1  will dump in the script's log file (TailerLog) the counters for ignored lines, current calculated rates, allowing you to optimize the order of the filters and gain some speed.

 kill -SIGTERM will gracefully terminate the process, sending any pending reports.